 Keys to Enliven Your Salah, Part 1

-Have you ever felt that your performance in salat was reduced to mumbled words?
-Or that mindfulness and connectedness was absent during your prayer?
+Have you ever felt that your performance in salah is reduced to mumbled words?
+Or that mindfulness and connectedness were absent during your prayer?
 Well, you are not alone!
-Many people express the same concerns and desire to experience more meaningfulness during salat which supports their spiritual growth.
-The goal of this series is to illustrate different ways, or keys, to rescue and enliven salat.
+Many people express the same concerns and desire to experience more meaningfulness during salah to support spiritual growth.
+This article aims to illustrate different ways, or keys, to rescue and revitalize your salah.

-The first key is to approach salat as a form of Munajah, or an intimate conversation with Allah (SWT).
-Missing the sense of Munajah will cause your performance in salat to be automatic, machine-like movements.
-The following are examples drawn from the Sunnah which illustrate the power of Munajah in the salat of Prophet Muhammad (S):
+The first key is to approach salah as a form of Munajah, or an intimate conversation with Allah ﷻ.
+Missing the sense of Munajah will cause your performance in salah to be automatic, machine-like movements.
+The following are examples drawn from the Sunnah which illustrate the power of Munajah in the salah of Prophet Muhammad ﷺ:

-(1) After the first Takbirah, Prophet Muhammad (S) started with “Du’aa’ al-‘Istiftah” or an opening prayer.
-There are a variety of opening ‘ad’iyah Prophet Muhammad (S) was reported to have used.
+- After the first Takbirah, Prophet Muhammad ﷺ started with “Dua’a al-‘Istiftah” or opening prayer.
+There is a variety of opening ‘ad’iyah Prophet Muhammad ﷺ was reported to have used.
 Here are some examples:

-“I turn my face in complete devotion to One Who is the Originator of the heaven and the earth and I am not of the polytheists.
-Verily my prayer, my sacrifice, my living and my dying are for Allah, the Lord of the worlds; There is no partner with Him and this is what I have been commanded (to profess and believe) and I am of the believers.”[Muslim]
+“I turn my face in complete devotion to the One Who is the Originator of the heaven and the earth, and I am not of the polytheists.
+Verily my prayer, my sacrifice, my living, and my dying are for Allah, the Lord of the worlds; There is no partner with Him, and this is what I have been commanded (to profess and believe), and I am of the believers” (Muslim).

-“Glory be to you, O Allah, and all praises are due unto You, and blessed is Your name and high is Your majesty and none is worthy of worship but you.”[Al-Tirmithi]
+“Glory be to you, O Allah and all praises are due unto You, and blessed is Your name and high is Your majesty and none is worthy of worship but you” (Al-Tirmidhi).

-(2) Besides “Subhana Rabbiya al-‘Atheem” during his ruku’ (bowing position), Prophet Muhammad (S) would add:
+- Besides saying “Subhana Rabbiya al-‘Atheem” during ruku’ (the bowing position), Prophet Muhammad ﷺ would add:

-“O Allah, to You I have bowed, in You I believe, to You I have submitted and in You I put my trust.
+“O Allah, to You I have bowed, in You I believe, to You I have submitted, and in You I put my trust.
 You are my Lord.
-My hearing, my sight, my blood, my flesh, my bones and sinews are humbled before Allah, the Lord of the Worlds.”
-[Muslim]
+My hearing, my sight, my blood, my flesh, my bones, and ligaments are humbled before Allah, the Lord of the Worlds” (Muslim).

-(3) Rising from ruku’, Prophet Muhammad (S) would add:
+- Rising from ruku’, Prophet Muhammad ﷺ would add:

-(4) Besides “Subhana Rabbiya al-A’la” during his sujud (prostrating position), Prophet Muhammad (S) would add:
+- In addition to “Subhana Rabbiya al-A’la” during his sujud (prostrating position), Prophet Muhammad ﷺ would add:

-“O Allah, to You I have prostrated and in You I have believed and to You I have submitted, and You are my Lord.
-My face has prostrated to the One Who created it and formed it, and brought forth its hearing and sight.
-Blessed be Allah the best of Creators.”
-[Muslim]
+“O Allah, to You I have prostrated, and in You, I have believed, and to You, I have submitted, and You are my Lord.
+My face has prostrated to the One Who created it, formed it and brought forth its hearing and sight.
+Blessed be Allah the best of Creators” (Muslim).

-(5) Between each sajdah, Prophet Muhammad (S) would say:
+- Between each sajdah, Prophet Muhammad ﷺ would say: